 SFA licenses food processing establishments where food is manufactured, processed, prepared or packed for the purpose of distribution to wholesalers and retailers.
 These food processing establishments include bakery and flour confectionery factories, dairy processing plants, noodles and pasta manufacturers, surimi-based products factories and, etc. SFA also licenses slaughter-houses and cold stores that are used for storage of meat and/or fish products.
-With the formation of SFA in April 2019, food retail businesses, such as restaurants, cafes, snack bars, supermarkets, mobile food wagons and food caterers are licensed by the National Environment Agency (NEA) are now licensed by SFA as well.
+With the formation of SFA in April 2019, food retail businesses, such as restaurants, cafes, snack bars, supermarkets, mobile food wagons and food caterers previously licensed by the National Environment Agency (NEA) are now licensed by SFA as well.

 In addition, SFA also registers food storage warehouses that are used for commercial storage of food.